Concordium/concordium-rosetta/README.md

 ```

 We need to make the following changes to this configuration:
-- The Rosetta address is set to `172.17.0.1` which indicates that
-  Rosetta is running locally on the host.
-Unfortunately, the CLI
-  doesn't seem to allow this to be overwritten with a CLI arg.
-- The `network` field must be set to the value passed to the `--network` parameter when Rosetta was started (i.e. `testnet` in the command above).
+- The `network` field must be set to the value passed to the `--network` parameter
+  when Rosetta was started (i.e. `testnet` in the command above).
 - The blockchain field should be set to `"concordium"`
 - Setting `"max_retries": 32768` makes sure the test doesn't stop
   on a tempoary network outage.